-A landlord must give a written receipt for rent when no other record is available to the tenant (for example, if the tenant pays in cash).
+A landlord must give a written receipt for rent when there is no other record available to the tenant.
+For example, if the tenant pays in cash.
 Receipts must be given:

 - immediately, if rent is paid in cash

-- within 72 hours, if rent is paid by other means.
+- within 72 hours, if rent isn’t paid in cash.

 A receipt is not legally required when the rent is paid: